About Vax Before Cancer

-And, there are many innovative vaccines candidates in clinical studies.
+And, there are many innovative vaccine candidates in clinical studies.
 The number of active compounds in development has grown to over 3,500, with the majority of those testing programs are focused on the T-cell-targeted immunomodulators.

 Researchers are testing vaccines and immunotherapies for several types of cancers, including:

 Bladder cancer: Researchers are studying the effectiveness of a vaccine made from a virus modified to contain HER2 cells.